Biomedical-Imaging-Group/interactive-kit/README.md

 ![](IPLabsJupyter_banner.gif)

 InteractiveKit was created to simplify visualization in image and signal processing teaching, learning and research.
-Using [Jupyter Notebooks](https://jupyter.org/) in combination with InteractiveKit, a user with virtually no programming experience, and without experience with *matplotlib*, will be able to display and manipulate one or several signals and interactively change their characteristics.
+Using [Jupyter Notebooks](https://jupyter.org/) in combination with InteractiveKit, a user with virtually no programming experience, and without experience with *matplotlib*, will be able to display and manipulate one or several signals -in the form of *NumPy Arrays*- and interactively change their characteristics.
 It is even possible to extract information and perform operations directly on the signal, without the need to re-run the cell or to plot again.

 The class is designed to run in Jupyter Notebooks or Jupyter Lab, using *matplotlib*'s dynamic environment (requires [`ipympl`](https://github.com/matplotlib/ipympl), which can be activated with the magic command `%matplotlib widget`).
 All the functionalities are controlled either through *matplotlib*'s native widgets (zoom and change of figure size) or through additional *ipywidgets*' buttons and sliders.